 The Disney+ app experience will allow concurrent viewing on up to 4 registered devices, and will feature unlimited downloads that subscribers can watch offline later on up to 10 mobile or tablet devices, with no constraints on the number of titles downloaded, or how many times a title can be downloaded per year.

-Disney+ will also offer commercial-free viewing, ultra-high-definition viewing experience with up to 4K Ultra HD video playback in Dolby Vision ultra-vivid imaging, HDR10, and Dolby Atmos immersive audio on supported devices for available programming.
+Disney+ offers commercial-free viewing, ultra-high-definition viewing experience with up to 4K Ultra HD video playback in Dolby Vision ultra-vivid imaging, HDR10, and Dolby Atmos immersive audio on supported devices for available programming.

 At launch, Disney+ will offer support for English, Spanish, French and Dutch languages, including both user interface as well as audio support and/or subtitles for library content, with additional languages available for original programming.
 The Disney+ app also offers support for closed captioning, descriptive audio, and navigation assistance to help subscribers with disabilities.